 Marriage becoming an omnipresent social pressure in China, chocolate is considered a good present for the invited in the marriage.

 Valentine’s Day is another occasion that the Chinese like to offer chocolates.
-Chocolate and roses are indispensable for Chinese during Valentine’s Day.
-The Chinese celebrate three Valentine’s Day: their traditional Feast of Love Qixi, falling on the 7th day of the 7th lunar month, the western celebration on February the 14th plus a commercial day invented on November the 11th and targeting the ‘unfortunate’ singles who need to cheers themselves up through shopping and friend’s presents.
+Chocolate and roses are indispensable for the Chinese during Valentine’s Day.
+The Chinese celebrate three Valentine’s Day: their traditional Feast of Love Qixi, falling on the 7th day of the 7th lunar month, the western celebration on February the 14th plus a commercial day invented on November the 11th, and targeting the ‘unfortunate’ singles who need to cheers themselves up through shopping and friend’s presents.

-A highly reflected trend in mass-consumption: “Our customers are fond of Valentine’s Day, they order girly boxes of chocolate, with red and pink colors full or heart-shaped decorations.
+A highly reflected trend in mass consumption: “Our customers are fond of Valentine’s Day, they order girly boxes of chocolate, with red and pink colors full or heart-shaped decorations.
 It must be bright and visible.
 We do sell it less in France but amazingly well in China.
 We simply follow market trends.”

 Tip 3.
 E-commerce platforms are great channels to sell your chocolates in China

 A breeze to export products to China?
 An experienced businessman would not swear it.
 Comptoir du Cacao is currently only present at Shanghai Trade Shows because of the complexity to move in China, as material transportation has a significant cost and the products getting quarantined beforehand.